jManAscending/DnDHouseRules/README.md

-Half-Feat|120|feats that also give +1 to a stat; you don't get the +1 from the feat +1 to an Ability Score|120|up to a maximum of 20 Feat|240|you may get portions of the feat over time Other Class Feature|variable|depends on DM judgement calls
+Half-Feat|120|feats that also give +1 to a stat; you don't get the +1 from the feat +1 to an Ability Score|120|up to a maximum of 20 Feat|240|you may get portions of the feat over time Other Class Feature|variable|depends on DM judgement calls~~

-Each downtime day training under someone with proficiency will double the points you gain for that day.
+~~Each downtime day training under someone with proficiency will double the points you gain for that day.
 If they have expertise in the tool/skill and are teaching you mere proficiency, it will count triple.
 Prices for training may vary depending on in-story context.
-If you want a specific class feature, it will require training under someone of the relevant class.
+If you want a specific class feature, it will require training under someone of the relevant class.~

+You will not have downtime during the War of Divinity.

 ## Drawing Weapons Magically
 If you have a class feature that says you can magically conjure or summon a weapon in your hand, it counts as a free object interaction, similar to actually drawing a weapon.